-Student identified learning objectives and participated in the development of the

-Student Integrative Learning

-Contract.

-Student discussed with Field Instructor assignments and tasks as avenues for professional growth.

--- Student made organized, complete, accurate and reflective case presentations.
-Student interacted with other disciplines recognizing their mutual roles and expertise.
-Student accepted and integrated into practice supervisory/consultative feedback.
-Student took increasing responsibility for utilizing field instruction.
-Student accepted accountability for his/her direct practice, service impact and professional learning.
-Student took responsibility for accomplishing learning objectives and incremental assignments and tasks.
-Student accurately documented his/her field performance in time/activity logs, field instruction notes, and agency records of accountability; Student adhered to and utilized field setting policies and procedures.
+- Student identified learning objectives and participated in the development of the Student Integrative Learning Contract. - Student discussed with Field Instructor assignments and tasks as avenues for professional growth. - Student made organized, complete, accurate and reflective case presentations. - Student interacted with other disciplines recognizing their mutual roles and expertise. - Student accepted and integrated into practice supervisory/consultative feedback. - Student took increasing responsibility for utilizing field instruction. - Student accepted accountability for his/her direct practice, service impact and professional learning. - Student took responsibility for accomplishing learning objectives and incremental assignments and tasks. - Student accurately documented his/her field performance in time/activity logs, field instruction notes, and agency records of accountability; - Student adhered to and utilized field setting policies and procedures. - Student functioned in accordance with professional social work values and ethics. - Student modified his/her practice and agency activities based on balanced self-evaluation. - Student applied classroom learning to direct practice, service impact and professional learning. - Student effectively used personal management skills, such as time, stress, and anger management.

+- Student effectively utilized agency experiences, positive or negative, as opportunities for development of professional self and learning.
+Compe etency 2.1.2-Apply social work ethical principles to guide professional practice Student distinguished personal values from professional social work values and ethics.
 Student functioned in accordance with professional social work values and ethics.
-Student modified his/her practice and agency activities based on balanced self-evaluation.
-Student applied classroom learning to direct practice, service impact and professional learning.
-Student effectively used personal management skills, such as time, stress, and anger management.
-Student effectively utilized agency experiences, positive or negative, as opportunities for development of professional self and learning.
-Comp etency 2.1.2-Apply social work ethical principles to guide professional practice Student distinguished personal values from professional social work values and ethics.
-Student functioned in accordance with professional social work values and ethics.

--- Student used analytic skills to critique his/her own work, recognizing both strengths and limitations.

-Competency 2.1.3-Apply critical thinking to inform and communicate professional judgments

-Student identified learning objectives and participated in the development of the Student Integrative Learning Contract.
+Student used analytic skills to critique his/her own work, recognizing both strengths and limitations.
+Competency 2.1.3-Apply critical thinking to inform and communicate professional judgments Student identified learning objectives and participated in the development of the Student Integrative Learning Contract.
 Student made organized, complete, accurate and reflective case presentations.
 Student accepted accountability for his/her direct practice, service impact and professional learning.
 Student accurately documented his/her field performance in time/activity logs, field instruction notes, and agency records of accountability.
 Student used analytic skills to critique his/her own work, recognizing both strengths and limitations.
 Student applied classroom learning to direct practice, service impact and professional learning.
-Compe tency 2.1.4 - Engage diversity and differences in practice and alie Student recognized how social structure and cultural values may oppress, marginalize, enate some, while creating privilege and power for others. -- values Student demonstrated sufficient self-awareness of the influence of personal biases and in working with diverse groups. dimens Student utilized insights to clients and consumers as areas of learning about the sions of diversity and themselves as learners. experie Student recognized and communicated the importance of difference in shaping life ences.

-Competency 2.1.7-Apply knowledge of human behavior and the social environment

-Student utilized the conceptual framework of the person in the environment in completing assessments and interventions.
-Student evaluated the interactions with client systems in the planned change process to ensure that the clients understand their role and responsibilities in contributing to their environments.
-Competency 2.1.8-Engage in policy practice to advance social and economic well-being and to deliver effective social work services - Student adhered to and utilized field setting policies and procedures.
-Competency 2.1.9-Respond to contexts that shape practice Student utilized technology as presented in the field setting and understood its implications for social work practice.
-Competency 2.1.10(c)-Intervention - Student adhered to and utilized field setting policies and procedures.
-Competency 2.1.10(d)-Evaluation -- Student accepted and integrated into practice supervisory/consultative feedback.
+Competency 2.1.4 - Engage diversity and differences in practice Student recognized how social structure and cultural values may oppress, marginalize, and alienate some, while creating privilege and power for others.
+Student demonstrated sufficient self-awareness of the influence of personal biases and values in working with diverse groups.
+Student utilized insights to clients and consumers as areas of learning about the dimensions of diversity and themselves as learners.
+Student recognized and communicated the importance of difference in shaping life experiences.
+Compe etency 2.1.7-Apply knowledge of human behavior and the social environment Student utilized the conceptual framework of the person in the environment in completing assessments and interventions. clients Student evaluated the interactions with client systems in the planned change process to ensure that the understand their role and responsibilities in contributing to their environments.

+Competency 2.1.8-Engage in policy practice to advance social and economic well-being and to deliver effective social work services

+Student adhered to and utilized field setting policies and procedures.

+Student utilized technology as presented in the field setting and understood its implications for social work practice.

+Student adhered to and utilized field setting policies and procedures.

+Competency 2.1.10(d)-Evaluation

+Student accepted and integrated into practice supervisory/consultative feedback.

+Please complete this section if your organization required additional practice behaviors/ outcome measures that are specific to the student and the agency.

+Ihe

+of

+atv

-ease comment on rning' ratings. student's performance that contributed to the above 'professional
+Please comment on student's performance that contributed to the above 'professional learning' ratings.